Ricky Martin: Politics

 On January 20, 2001, during the first inauguration of George W. Bush, Martin performed "The Cup of Life" and danced with him.
 Martin's view of Bush changed over the Iraq War, as expressed in his declaration to BBC News that he will "always condemn war and those who promulgate it".
-He also stuck up his middle finger while singing the president's name in his 2003 song "Asignatura Pendiente" at a concert.
 At the 2010 Billboard Latin Music Awards, Martin expressed his disagreement with the Arizona SB 1070 bill, a proposed law that would have required police officers to request documents from individuals whom they suspected to be illegal immigrants.
-Martin campaigned for the 44th president of the United States Barack Obama in 2008 and 2012, and thanked him for an "outstanding presidency" in 2016, while calling him "an amazing leader".
-Also in 2016, he was an active ally to the Democratic Party presidential candidate Hillary Clinton campaign, while condemning Donald Trump's hateful comments about immigrants.
-He also performed his hits during the "Hillary Clinton: She's With Us" concert at the Greek Theatre on June 6, 2016.
+Martin has supported Democratic presidential candidates Barack Obama, Hillary Clinton, and Joe Biden.
+In May 2021, Martin demonstrated his support for the Ni una menos movement, condemning femicides and violence against women in Puerto Rico, while calling authorities to protect women.